ekelokorpi/panda-engine/README.md

 # Panda Engine

-### HTML5 game engine with Canvas and WebGL rendering
+### HTML5 game engine for mobile and desktop

-With Panda Engine, you can make games written in [JavaScript](http://www.w3schools.com/js/), play them on any major browser, or wrap them into native applications.
+Make games written in [JavaScript](http://www.w3schools.com/js/), play them on any major browser, or wrap them into native applications.

 ## Install